 Background

-Originally Working Team 1 (WT1) was tasked with meeting the Working Group's Charter Objective 2: To identify how the application fee can be reduced and/or subsidized to accommodate applicants that fulfill appropriate criteria to qualify for this benefit, in keeping with the principle of full cost recovery of the application process costs.
+Originally Working Team 1 (WT1) was tasked with meeting the Working Group's Charter Objective 2: To identify how the application fee can be reduced and/or subsidized to accommodate applicants that fulfill appropriate criteria to qualify for this benefit, in keeping with the principle of cost recovery of the application process costs.

 Process

-WT1 examined how the application fee has been constructed and explained/justified in the cost consideration documents (1) and the DAG4 in order to determine if there is any potential for requesting the fees be revisited for applicants that meet the established criteria.
-The WT suggests several options for financial support of applicants.
+WT1 examined how the application fee has been constructed and explained/justified in the cost consideration documents (1) and the Draft Applicant Guidebook, version 4 in order to determine if there is any potential for requesting the fees be revisited for applicants that meet the established criteria.
+The WT1 suggests several options for financial support of applicants.
 The first two proposals appear to have consensus; the remaining proposals are still under discussion.

-The fee for applying for a new gTLD is $185,000.
+The fee for applying for a new gTLD is US$185,000.
 The fee structure is divided as: 1.
-New gTLD Program Development Costs $ 26,000 2.
-Fixed and variable Application evaluation costs - Predictable $100,000 3.
-Risk/Contingency costs $60,000
+New gTLD Program Development Costs US$ 26,000 2.
+Fixed and variable Application evaluation costs - Predictable US$100,000 3.
+Risk/Contingency costs US$60,000

 Proposals